janva/emacs-init/Readme.md

     (defun efs/org-mode-visual-fill ()
       (setq visual-fill-column-width 100
             visual-fill-column-center-text t)
       (visual-fill-column-mode 1))

     (use-package visual-fill-column
       :hook (org-mode . efs/org-mode-visual-fill))

+    ;;(add-hook 'org-mode-hook #'turn-on-org-cdlatex)

-<a id="org274c82e"></a>
+<a id="org998467a"></a>

 ## Org agenda

 For agenda to work we need to tell which file to track in our agenda  using `org-agenda-files.` Agenda doesn't output log when for instance when mark things as finnished or done by default `org-agenda-start-with-log-mode`  starts agenda with logging turned on.
 The `org-log-done` is used to tell what to log when we mark task as DONE.
 The org-log-drawer is at least suppose allow for us to fold away those notes so that they are not visibla all the the time but can be accessed through a "drawer".
 Here i use backquote constructs to evaluate elements see [Backquote evaluate list elements](https://www.gnu.org/software/emacs/manual/html_node/elisp/Backquote.html).
 If we just create the list of function calls to expand-filename they want be evaluated and org-agende will throw wrong type error.
-Could probably us cons to create the list but this feels tidier  to mean.
+Could probably us cons to create the list but this feels tidier  to me.

     (setq org-agenda-files
-          `( , (expand-file-name "Tasks.org" jv-agenda-directory)
+          `( , (expand-file-name "Projects.org" jv-agenda-directory)
-    	   , (expand-file-name "Birthdays.org" jv-agenda-directory)
+               , (expand-file-name "Learning.org" jv-agenda-directory)
                , (expand-file-name "Archives.org" jv-agenda-directory)
-    	   , (expand-file-name "Projects.org" jv-agenda-directory)
+               , (expand-file-name "Current-project.org" jv-agenda-directory)
-    	   , (expand-file-name "Next.org" jv-agenda-directory)))
+               , (expand-file-name "Todos.org" jv-agenda-directory)))

     (setq org-agenda-start-with-log-mode t)
     (setq org-log-done 'time)